w3c/opentrack-cg/spec/model/overview.md

 ##### Vertical Jumps Rounds

 Specific rounds for High Jump and Pole Vault Events.
-This entity inherites from [Field Round](#field-rounds).
+This entity inherits from [Field Round](#field-rounds).
 It also includes the following properties:

 | Property | Description | Value Type |
 |:-------- |:----------- |:---------- |